Typhoid in Children – Symptoms, Causes, and Treatment

 - Infrequent washing of hands before having a meal

 If you have noticed one or more of the signs in your child such as high fever, swollen belly, rashes, your child may have typhoid fever.
 You must take him to a doctor to get the condition diagnosed.

-- The doctor firsts ask for the symptoms that have presented itself when it comes to the infection.
+- The doctor firsts ask for the symptoms related to the infection.

-- The doc will then check for high fever, rashes and a coated tongue.
+- The doctor will then check for high fever, rashes, and a coated tongue.

 - The doctor will ask for medical history as well to confirm if there are any other complications.

 - In addition, the doctor will suggest a blood test to diagnose typhoid fever.
 He may also suggest a stool or urine sample and test them for the bacteria to diagnose typhoid.

 Apart from giving medicines to your child, you should also offer him plenty of fluids to prevent dehydration in him.
 Make him stay at home and take rest until he recovers completely and the bacteria is gone.
-There is also a preventive vaccine that can be given along with a booster, but the best thing to do is to keep your child in a clean environment.
+There is also a preventive vaccine that can be given along with a booster, but the best thing you can do is to keep your child in a clean environment.

 Complications of Typhoid Fever in Children

-If the symptoms of typhoid or the infection are not addressed immediately, it can lead to several complications in children.
+If the symptoms of typhoid or the infection are not addressed immediately, they can lead to several complications in children.
 If your child doesn’t get the antibiotics on time, it can prove to be fatal.
 Here are some complications that may arise if the typhoid fever persists for long in your child.

-- Perforation is the splitting of a section of the digestive system, thereby allowing for the infection to spread to another tissue.
+- Perforation is the splitting of a section in the intestines, which results in septic shock.
 This is serious and a dangerous complication that may arise because of typhoid.

 The first thing you should do is make sure that your child washes his hands before and after eating and after using the toilet.
-He should follow healthy hygiene practices and stay in a clean, hygienic environment free of most infections.
-This doesn’t mean that you do not allow your children to play outside, but certain precautions can be taken to ensure typhoid is prevented
+He should follow healthy hygiene practices and stay in a clean, hygienic environment, free of most infections.
+This doesn’t mean that you do not allow your children to play outside, but you should take certain precautions to ensure typhoid is prevented.